-- 1. To receive and consider the annual financial statements of the Company for the year ended June 30, 2022, including the audited statement of financial position as at June 30, 2022, the statement of profit and loss and other comprehensive income for the year ended on that date and the report of the Board of Directors ('the Board') and Auditors thereon. - 2.
-To confirm declaration of Interim Dividend of 35.00 cents per equity share, declared by the Company on 24 March 2022 for the financial year ended on June 30, 2022. - 3.
-To accept the retirement of Mr. Pramesh Sharma as Director of the Company.
-Mr Sharma who retires by rotation in accordance with Article 52 of the Articles of Association of the Company and although eligible for re-appointment, does not wish to seek re-election.
-Accordingly, if thought fit, to pass with or without modification, the following resolution as an ordinary resolution: - "RESOLVED that Mr. Pramesh Sharma's retirement as a Director be accepted and the vacancy so caused on the Board of the Company, be not filled in this annual general meeting of the Company." - 4.
+- 1. To receive and consider the annual financial statements of the Company for the year ended June 30, 2024, including the audited statement of financial position as at June 30, 2024, the statement of profit and loss and other comprehensive income for the year ended on that date and the report of the Board of Directors ('the Board') and Auditors thereon. - 2.
+To confirm declaration of Interim Dividend of 35.00 cents per equity share, declared by the Company on February 19, 2024 for the financial year ended on June 30, 2024. - 3.
+To appoint a Director in place of Ms. Jenny Seeto, who retires by rotation.
+Being eligible, she has offered herself for re-appointment as a Director of the Company in accordance with Article 52 of the Articles of Association of the Company.
+Accordingly, to consider and if thought fit, to pass with or without modification, the following resolution as an ordinary resolution: - "Resolved that pursuant to Article 52 of the Articles of Association of the Company, Ms. Jenny Seeto be and is hereby re-appointed a Director of the Company liable to retire by rotation." - 4.
+To appoint Ms. Leena Punja as Director or the Company who was appointed as an Additional Director of the Company in accordance with Article 53 of the Articles of Association of the Company, with effect from November 22, 2023, and holds office up to the date of this AGM.
+Accordingly, to consider and if thought fit, to pass with or without modification, the following resolution as an ordinary resolution: - "RESOLVED that pursuant to Article 53 of the Articles of Association of the Company, Ms. Leena Punja be and is hereby appointed a Director of the Company liable to retire by rotation. - 5.
 To appoint Auditors in accordance with Section 422 of the Companies Act, 2015, to hold office from the conclusion of this meeting until conclusion of the next AGM at a remuneration as may be mutually agreed between the Board and the Auditors.
 The retiring Auditors M/s.
 BDO, Chartered Accountants, being eligible, offer themselves for appointment.